• Destinations

 Breakfast+Lunch+Dinner

-The flight from Kathmandu to Lukla, which takes approx. 30 minutes mark your second day and is also the starting point.
-After landing at the Tenzing Hillary Airport in Lukla, Khumbu Pasanglhamu.
+The flight from Kathmandu to Lukla, which takes approx. 30 minutes marks your first day and is also the starting point.
+After landing at the Tenzing Hillary Airport in Lukla, Khumbu Pasang Lhamu.
 Lukla is a tiny village with less than five hundred people, but it is destined for hikers.
 You will meet the other crew members, have some breakfast, and move towards your day's destination.
 Moving forward, you'll experience many ups and downs, pass by several giant yaks, stone stairs, and terraced hillsides, and cross Dudh Koshi River using a suspension bridge; you will reach this beautiful village, Phakding, in the next 5 hours.

 5-6 hours